SWAGFinance/IPS/SWIPS/swip-0.md

 ## SWIP Work Flow

-Parties involved in the process are the *author*, the [*SWIP editors*](#swip-editors), and the SWAG DAO community.
+Parties involved in the process are the author, the SWIP editors, and the SWAG community.

 :warning: Before you begin, vet your idea, this will save you time.
-Ask the SWAG DAO community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
+Ask the SWAG community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will have the intend effect.
-The appropriate public forum to gauge interest around your SWIP is [the unofficial SWAG.Finance Discord] or [the unofficial SWAG.Finance Telegram].
+The appropriate public forum to gauge interest around your SWIP is the unofficial SWAG Discord or the unofficial SWAG Telegram.

-Your role as the champion is to write the SWIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
+Your role as the champion is to write the SWIP using the style and format described below, guide the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful SWIP will move along:

 ```
 Proposed -> Approved -> Implemented